 Slovak cinema was experiencing a difficult time in the 1990s.
 After the year 2000, director Peter Kerekes significantly contributed to its revival with his feature-length documentary films.
-After almost 20 years, his signature style has evolved and transformed, as manifested in his new film 107 Mothers (Cenzorka).
+After almost 20 years, his signature style has evolved and transformed, as manifested in his new film 107 Mothers (Cenzorka), which will compete in Venice within the Orizzonti section.